worldwide-asset-exchange/wax-blockchain-legacy/README.md

 ## Welcome to the WAX Source Code Repository!
 This software enables businesses to rapidly build and deploy high-performance and high-security blockchain-based applications.
+For developer tips and tutorials, refer to our [WAX Blockchain Developer Hive](https://developer.wax.io/).

 The Worldwide Asset eXchange™ (WAX) is a purpose-built blockchain and protocol token designed to make e-commerce transactions faster, easier, and safer for all participants.
 The WAX Blockchain mainnet uses Delegated Proof of Stake (DPoS) as its consensus mechanism and is fully backward compatible with EOS.
 The custom features and incentive mechanisms developed by WAX are designed to optimize the blockchain’s usability in e-commerce, and encourage voting on guilds and proposals.